Manage Azure resources through portal

 Delete resource group or resources

 Deleting a resource group deletes all the resources contained within it.
 You can also delete individual resources within a resource group.
-You want to exercise caution when you delete a resource group because there might be resources in other resource groups that are linked to it.
-Resource Manager does not delete linked resources, but they may not operate correctly without the expected resources.
+Use caution when deleting a resource group.
+That resource group might contain resources that resources in other resource groups depend on.

 - To view activity logs, see Audit operations with Resource Manager.